holinov/mm4s/README.md

 You can integrate this API Bot into your Actor hierarchy and use it as a gateway for other Actors.

-#### Bots HTTP Interface

-The Bot Gateway also supports a HTTP interface that can be used to receive callbacks from MM.

-Slash Commands and Outgoing Webhooks can target this interface which will route messages to the underlying actors.

 #### Docker Bots

 In addition to providing an API for interaction with MM this library also provides a convenient means of deploying Bots as Microservices.